 Children constantly move back and forth between doing activities, thinking, asking questions, and answering them rather than focusing on just one at a time.

 2nd Grade NGSS Phenomena Example

 In an activity for Grade 2, children may explore on their own how solid and liquid materials are affected by a freezer.
 But the emphasis is not on the procedure steps; rather, it’s on how children predict what will happen, classify the changes they see, and explain the cause-and-effect relationship.
 To foster such higher-order thinking skills, activities and simulations should be open-ended.
 That way, children can observe how their decisions affect a situation.

 Another focus of NGSS is to ensure that children—ALL children—have access to rich science learning experiences.
 Simple activities may work quite well, but bear in mind how to scaffold any activity so children of different levels can experience it.

 Use these tips to help you reach the goals set by NGSS and utilize a flexible approach in your lesson planning that is easily customized to all learners.
 With these options and supports built into your lessons, you will be able to transition to this new approach to teaching and learning in your classroom.

-Learn more about HMH Science Dimensions, enabling teachers to guide K–12 students in learning through exploration, analysis, application, and explanation.
+Learn more about how an NGSS science curriculum enables teachers to guide K–12 students in learning through exploration, analysis, application, and explanation.